frengor/CadregaBot/README.md

 An implementation for ConnectX AI for the course of Algorithms and Data Structures at the University of Bologna A.A.
 2022/2023.

+Originally developed as an AI for MNKGame for the project of the prior year.

+> **Important note!**
+>
+> Currently, the bot isn't very smart on ConnectX.
+> This is due to the heuristic not being made for ConnectX, so the results are suboptimal.
+> Also, sometimes the selected move happens to be illegal (i.e. the selected column is already full).
+> I don't really have the time to look into these issues.
+If anyone would like to fix it, any contribution is appreciated!

 Compile and run:

 ```txt